SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: Simulation Results

 \subsection{Simulation Setups}

 We assume that the WTSN system \cite{3gpp.38.825} is deployed in a $l$m~$\times$~$l$m cellular network centered at $(l/2,l/2)$ meters.
 Each cell is a 20m~$\times$~20m square with one BS located at the center, i.e., there are $A = l^2/20^2$ cells (or BSs).
 The $(a_\mathrm{x},a_\mathrm{y})$-th cell is centered at $(20a_\mathrm{x}- 10,20a_\mathrm{y}-10)$, where $a_\mathrm{x}$ and $a_\mathrm{y}$ are both equal to $1,\dots,l/20$.
 Unless specifically stated, we assume that users are static, and we set the number of users $K$ based on the user density $\rho$ (users per square meter) as $K=\rho l^2$.
 Each user is randomly distributed in the simulated area, where each coordinate is randomly selected from the uniform distribution with an interval $[0,l]$ meters.
 The slot duration of the devices is configured as $\Delta_\mathrm{0}=0.125$~millisecond.
 The bandwidth $B$ is set as $5$~MHz at a $4$~GHz carrier frequency.
 The packet size $L$ is 800 bits, and the maximum decoding error rate $\epsilon^{\max}$ for each user is $10^{-5}$ when no interference exists.
 The additional transmission power offset is set as $\alpha=1$, and the noise power $\mathbb{N}_\mathrm{0}B $ is set as $-94$~dBm in decibel scale.
 The path gains between a user and a BS follow a log-distance path loss model \cite{series2015propagation} as $-28\log_{10}(d+1)-20\log_{10}(f/(1\text{MHz}))+12$ in decibel scale, where $f$ is the carrier frequency in MHz and $d$ is the user-to-BS distance in meters.
-We assume the interference power between a user and a BS is not measurable if the signal strength of the user at the BS is $10$dB lower than the noise power, i.e., $\gamma=0.1$.
-Note that all interference, including unmeasurable interference, is considered when evaluating the actual packet loss $\epsilon_k$ for each user $k$.
+In the simulations, all interference, including unmeasurable interference, is considered when evaluating the actual packet loss $\epsilon_k$ for each user $k$.
+To reduce the impact of unmeasurable interference, we assume highly sensitive receivers at the BSs, i.e., the signal strength of a user at the BS is measurable if signal strength of the user at the BS is higher than $-10$dB of the noise power, i.e., $\gamma=0.1$.
+In practical systems, this extreme value of sensitivity is achievable by using advanced receiver designs \cite{ngo2011uplink}, while the typical sensitivity threshold may be higher \cite{3gpp38104}.
 When multiple users associated with the same BS are assigned to the same slot, the BS decodes the user with the highest SINR, and the other users' packets will be discarded, i.e., their packet error rates are $1$.
 We set $D=\lceil\beta (Z-1)\rceil$ where $\beta=2$ for each given $Z$ in the MMW, and the configuration of the update rate $\eta$ and the number of iterations $N$ will be discussed later.
 The MMW algorithm is implemented with SciPy sparse matrix library \cite{scipy} and runs in a virtual machine that is equipped with $6$ central processing unit cores at a 3GHz clock rate.